Christian Vision for Men: Conferences

-Throughout the 21st century, CVM has held annual weekend conferences, initially at conference venues like the Royal Court Hotel in Coventry (until 2007).
-An experiment in 2008 saw two smaller conferences run, at Cefn Lea Christian Conference Centre, Newtown, Wales, from 11–13 July, and aboard the vessel, 'Black Prince', sailing from Liverpool - Dublin - Liverpool over the weekend 10–12 October.
+Throughout the 21st century, CVM has held annual weekend conferences, initially at conference venues such as the Royal Court Hotel in Coventry (until 2007).
+An experiment in 2008 saw two smaller conferences run, at Cefn Lea Christian Conference Centre, Newtown, Wales, from 11–13 July, and aboard the vessel, 'Black Prince', sailing Liverpool – Dublin – Liverpool over the weekend 10–12 October.

 The 2009 and 2010 conferences were held at Warwick Conference Centre.

-In an effort to make the conferences accessible to the maximum number of men, whatever their status and particularly their income, the format was changed in 2011 to "The Gathering", a weekend camp near Highworth.
+In an effort to make the conferences accessible to the maximum number of men, whatever their status and particularly their income, the format was changed in 2011 to "The Gathering", a weekend camp near Highworth, Wiltshire.
 The event has grown year on year.
 In 2016 The Gathering was attended by 2,300 men.

-One of CVM's regional events was also reported in the press in 2011: "Kingdom Warriors", a conference at Southport.
+One of CVM's regional events was reported in the press in 2011: "Kingdom Warriors", a conference at Southport.

 About

-Under Carl Beech's leadership CVM aimed to be more inclusive of a lower middle and working class constituency.
+Under Carl Beech's leadership, CVM aimed to be more inclusive of a lower middle and working class constituency.
 Unlike many Christian events in the UK, there is a beer tent at The Gathering.
 The Codelife system is also aimed at giving a simpler message than the intellectual sermons of most evangelical churches.

 CVM is a member of the UK Evangelical Alliance.